alistairwalsh/docker_setup/README.md

 ### Changing dockers default storage location

 Docker containers can take up a large amount of drive space.
 On the nectar cloud instances, often the primary disk space is modest and docker images will quickly fill this space.
 The move-docker-root.sh script will perform the necessary operations to move the image store folder to an attached volume store.
-The script should be modified to represent your instance configuration.
+Mount the volume inside your home directory, or change permissions if mounting it elsewhere.
+The folder paths in the script should be modified to represent your instance configuration.

-chmod

-sudo chown docker /data
-sudo chown ubuntu /data

 ```bash
 sudo move-docker-root.sh
 ```

-I manually ran the commands in move-docker-root.sh because it didn't seem to run properly

 Instructions here